ericdwkim/ericdwkim/README.md

 ### Greetings!

-I'm Eric and I am a 27 year old bootcamp graduate.
-I absolutely love to learn and dive into complicated problems.
-I'm currently working @ [Aramark](https://www.aramark.com/home) as a Junior Engineer on the ENABLE development team.
-Follow me on my journey!
+I have over a year experience in software engineering.
+I'm currently working a hybrid role @ [Aramark](https://www.aramark.com/home)as a Junior Software Engineer / IT Technical Analyst.

 ### Languages and Tools